fusion5/xp-asm/README.md

 - Remove IAOffset and VAOffset opcodes.
 Replace with Zeroes opcode OK

+2024-06-22

+- Redesign position and address types and define safe operations for them OK

+- Don't test all possible unhappy paths, only test the base functions OK

+- Refactor tests
+    OK

 *** Activity stack

-- Abstract relative jump tests
-- Refactor tests
+- If sizeRVA and sizeIA are always equal then why do we have two functions?
+    (Because they could be used to implement alignment at the opcode level, but the library is going to do that.)
+- Rename piIA and piRelativeVA to piImage and piRelativeVirtual etc. Also in Encodable.
+Rename Encodable to Assemblable?
 - Add alignment feature, AAlignIA, AAlignVA
-- sizeIA and sizeRVA should return a Natural if they would take the current position, they could be used to implement alignment (so no need for AlignIA/AlignRVA atoms).
+- Should sizeIA and sizeRVA return Position?
+- Wrap Natural in a new type and call it Position
 - Refactoring idea, maybe: merge encodable and bytesized into a single class with a single type that returns bytes (if the address is resolved) and ia/va sizes (always)